Inhale

 “Why?”

-With my backpack over my shoulders and Lily’s backpack in my arms, I followed him to the courtyard and to the next building over.
-He opened a door labeled Office of Island and ushered me into a room with desks, phones, and employees dressed in black who were managing paperwork.
+With my backpack over my shoulders and Lily’s backpack in my arms, I followed him to the courtyard and to the next building.
+He opened the door labeled Office of Island and ushered me into a room with desks, phones, and black-clad employees managing paperwork.

 “Wait here,” he said.
 He entered an office at the back and returned with a dark-haired woman who didn’t appear happy to see me.
 He said something to her I didn’t understand and returned to his restaurant.